wzhy2000/dHICA/README.md

     target_HM.txt   -- The HMs target file.

-### 2） Model Training
+### 2） Train Model
     python train.py

 **Notice:**
-That command takes more than 8 hours (depends on size of the train datasets) to execute on NVIDA 3060 GPU.
+That command takes more than 8 hours (depends on size of the train datasets) to execute on NVIDA 3090 GPU.
 Due to very long computational time, we don't suggest to run on CPU nodes.

-### 3） Model Predict
-    python predict.py --multi -m model_path  -o output_path
-                        --atac bw_path --op output_prefix --ref ref_genome.fa

-    multi           -- [optional, default=NA] indicating one or several GPUs will be used. model_path      -- The path to the pre-trained model(DNase or ATAC). output_path.fa  -- The path to save the output files. ref_genome	    -- Reference genome.(hg19 or mm10)
-    bw_path         -- Read counts (not normalized) formatted as a bigWig or bw file. output_prefix   -- The prefix of the output file.

-### 4） Calculate Performance
+### 3） Calculate Performance
     python correlation.py -a dHICA.bw -b ref.bw -p resolution

     dHICA.bw    -- dHICA's output.